 16-19 Bursary Fund

 The College administers the Government funded Further Education Free School Meals (FSM) and 16-19 Bursary Fund.
 Please note receipt of free meals in secondary school is not an automatic continuation in Sixth Form.
 Applications are Means Tested based on total household income and original documentation will be required to support this.
 The Bursary Fund awarded will be subject to Terms and Conditions as set by the College including behaviour and attendance.
-Please collect an application form on enrolment day or from Student Services (C109) or download a copy by clicking here.
+Please collect an application form from Student Services (C109) or download a copy by clicking here.

 These Guidelines have been developed by St Dominic’s Sixth Form College to promote fairness and consistency.
 They do not replace the Education Skills Funding Agency (ESFA) funding guidance which providers must follow.

 Guidance for providers on audit and management information requirements is available in the FA Guide and Q&A for providers and local authorities can be found here.

 The purpose of the Bursary is to support and retain students:

 - the Bursary is based on attendance, punctuality, good conduct and our learner agreement

 - the Bursary will be applied fairly and consistently

 - the process should be clear and accessible to all students in the College

 - eligible students will be identified and assessed in a designated time frame and kept informed of their application process